 Psychotherapist, Supervisor & Trainer

 Prior to becoming a psychotherapist I was senior lawyer/manager working for the Crown Prosecution Service (CPS) for 25 years.
 I specialised in sexual offences, prosecuting cases involving both adult and child victims.
 My last role was as Head of the East Midlands Rape & Serious Sexual Offences Unit.
 My motivation to become a psychotherapist stemmed from my desire to understand the experience of survivors of sexual abuse and to improve how the legal system supported them.
-Working in this challenging role I can readily appreciate the stresses and challenges that a pressurised environment can bring.
+Working in this challenging role has also enabled me to have respect and understanding for the police officers who I regularly support.

 During my time with CPS I conducted a lot of training - usually for police officers but also for sexual violence agencies including Rape Crisis which is where I first met Lynsey.
-Since then we have worked together running a survivors group for NAPAC, before eventually deciding to form Inspire CPD.
 In addition I have regularly run professional development days for the BACP.
-I have also run ‘Consent Workshops’ for young professional Championship football players for clubs including Chelsea, Arsenal, Leicester, and Stoke.
+I have also run ‘Consent Workshops’ for young professional Championship football players.
+With Inspire CPD we have delivered training to many organisations, including sexual violence services, other mental health charities and also to the therapeutic community at Gartee Prison.

 I am a qualified psychotherapist (Level 7 MSc) and am accredited and registered with the UKCP.
 I have a UKCP accredited post graduate diploma in supervision and have been a supervisor since 2019.